Bilnaa/CodingAnimeRN/README.md

-# Coding Anime RN / Yorisuto
+# AniVault

-A React Native application for anime enthusiasts with authentication features.
+A React Native application for anime enthusiasts that allows you to track what you like with authentication features.

 ## Made by
 Group 1